jsdelivrbot/CPlusPlusFundamentals/16. Templates/slides/README.md

 - Disadvantages of templates
   - May be difficult to debug
   - Some compilers don't support nested templates
-    - ot have nesting limit
+    - or have nesting limit
   - Must be in headers
     - Complete project rebuild is required on change
 	- No information hiding